littlegtplr/Hackintosh-X230-macOS/README.md

 12. Install WiFi dongle driver (in my case it's Edimax EW-7611ULB or EW-7811Un) - https://www.edimax.com/edimax/download/download/data/edimax/global/download/for_home/wireless_adapters/wireless_adapters_n150/ew-7611ulb
 13. Done!

-Hope the info can be helpful for anyone who'd like to install macOS on x230.

 Known issues:
+1. d-sub output isn't working - not a news
-1. trackpoint isn't working - both red dot and buttons, at chances they might work but not stable.
-Trackpad is working fine but nothing better then on windows (x230 users might have known what I'm talking about)
+2. trackpoint isn't working - both red dot and buttons, at chances they might work but not stable.
+Trackpad is working fine but nothing better than on windows (x230 users might have known what I'm talking about)
-2. boot/awake animation glitch - minor stuff, but I wasn't able to fix it.
+3. boot/awake animation glitch - minor stuff, but I wasn't able to fix it with the solution suggested by Bizzaro https://github.com/Bizzaro/x230-osx .
 If anyone knows how to fix it please share the solution.
 Thanks.
-3. d-sub output isn't working - not a news
+4. Backlight brightness is set to maximum at boot.
+In my case this is due to Clover Bootloader overwrite NVRAM's value at boot.
+It uses Backlight Level: 0xFFFF at boot, this can be check by going to 'Options' - 'Graphics Injector' in Clover Bootloader in the middle of booting.
+The brightness stays at the previous value before rebooting if '0xFFFF' is deleted, but I seem can't find a way to set empty as default.
+If anyone knows how to do it, please share it with me.
+Thanks.

+Hope the info can be helpful for anyone who'd like to install macOS on x230.